timoschenk/timoschenk.github.io/index.markdown

 ### Work in Progress

-- Identification and Estimation of Indirect Effects with Difference-in-Differences
+- What's the Mechanism?
+Mediation Analysis in Difference-in-Differences Designs

 - Policy Evaluation with Trending Data (with A. Pick)

+---
 ## Recent talks

 - **November 7, 2022** International Econometrics PhD Conference (Rotterdam)